Stories (band): Band history

 Lloyd did remain with Stories for one more album – Traveling Underground (1973) before leaving the group.
 Bassist Kenny Aaronson (b.
 April 14, 1952, Brooklyn) (formerly of Dust), who had performed bass on the "Brother Louie" cover, and keyboardist Ken Bichel (b.
 1945, Detroit) stepped in to fill the void.
 The new group made the Billboard Hot 100 with "Mammy Blue" (No. 50, 1973) and "If It Feels Good, Do It" which was a cover of a song by the band Climax (No. 88, 1974).
 Before the group's break-up, Love left and was replaced by Richie Ranno.

 Lloyd has since recorded several solo albums and done studio work for Foreigner, Fotomaker, and Peter Frampton.
 Lloyd was also one of the first artists to perform songs written by Bryan Adams that Adams would later record himself, which led to the 1984 formation of Fast Forward, which included Lloyd and several other persons directly or indirectly associated with Adams.
 The resulting album, Living in Fiction, featured several of Adams' songs.
 Brown went on to form The Beckies, another Beatlesque band.
 Love reappeared in the early 1980s as Landscape.
 Madey, after a two album stay with the Earl Slick Band, provided accompaniment for Peggy Lee.
 Aaronson has remained busy.
 He was co-founder (with Carmine Appice's brother Vinnie) of Axis, and he did sessions for Hall & Oates, Billy Squier, ex-Mountain Leslie West, Foghat, Bob Dylan, Tom Guerra, and Rick Derringer.
 Bichel has done session work, and so has Love.
 Ranno found later success as a member of Starz.

 Raven Records released Stories and About Us on a single CD, including the bonus track "Another Love" (for its time a fairly suggestive song about bisexuality), being the last single by the group, released in 1974.

-Their cover of "Brother Louie" is used as the theme song for the American TV series Louie, starring Louis C.K.
+A re-recording featuring elements of the original Hot Chocolate version and their cover of "Brother Louie" featuring Ian Lloyd and produced by Reggie Watts is used as the theme song for the American TV series Louie, starring Louis C.K.